noesishubpc/master-eXercise/docs/unity.md

 ---

-Below we show how a fully configured Behaviour and HuggingFaceJsonFetcher component looks like.
+Below we show how a fully configured BusinessLogic and HuggingFaceJsonFetcher component looks like.

 ![Inspector Screenshot](assets/images/full-set-up.png)
 *Example showing how both components can be configured in the Unity Inspector.
 This is a fully functional configuration.*